edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 So, in summary, data can be collected from a sensor or device and be sent from the southside to the northside entirely using message bus technology when desired.

-!!!
-Note
-    The message bus may also be implemented in Zero MQ but with some limitations.
-As Zero MQ is being deprecated in EdgeX, it will not be considered further in this ADR.

 Today, communications from a 3rd party system (enterprise application, cloud application, etc.) to EdgeX in order to acuate a device or get the latest information from a sensor is accomplished via REST.
 The 3rd party system makes a REST call of the command service which then relays a request to a device service also using REST.
 There is no built in means to make a message-based request of EdgeX or the devices/sensors it manages.
 Note, these REST calls are optionally made via the API Gateway in order to provide access control.

 In a future release of EdgeX, there is a desire to allow 3rd party systems to make requests of the southside via message bus.
-Specifically, a 3rd party system will send a command request via message to the command service via the allowed message bus implementations (which could be MQTT or Redis Pub/Sub today).
-The command service would then relay the message request via message bus to the managing device service.
-(The command service would also perform any translations on the request as it does for REST requests today.)
-The device service would use the message to trigger action on the device/sensor as it does when it receives a REST request today and respond via message bus back to the command service.
-In turn, the command service would respond to the 3rd party system via message bus.
+Specifically, a 3rd party system will send a command request to the command service via external message broker.
+The command service would then relay the request via message bus to the managing device service via one of the allowed internal message bus implementations (which could be MQTT or Redis Pub/Sub today).
+The device service would use the message to trigger action on the device/sensor as it does when it receives a REST request, and respond via message bus back to the command service.
+In turn, the command service would relay the response to the 3rd party system via external message bus.

-In summary, this ADR proposes that the core command service implement an external MQTT connection (in the same manner that app services provide an external MQTT connection).
-Thus, core command will act as a bridge between internal message bus (implemented via either MQTT or Redis Pub/Sub) and external systems (via MQTT message bus.
+In summary, this ADR proposes that the core command service adds support for an external MQTT connection (in the same manner that app services provide an external MQTT connection), which will allow it to act as a bridge between the internal message bus (implemented via either MQTT or Redis Pub/Sub) and external MQTT message bus.

 ![image](command-message-bridge.png)